Rsantct/pe.audio.sys/README.md

     - A stream url can be entered into the web control page to start playing it.

-    - Integrated Loudness program visualizer for loudness tracking
+    - EBU R128 Integrated Loudness Units (LU-I) visualizer to help desired SPL and loudness EQ-curves compensation level.

 - A mouse can be used to control volume and mute easily.